 Valter Mainetti is the major shareholder of Sorgente Group Alternative Investment (US) that includes Sorgente Group SpA (Italia), Sorgente Group of America (US) and Main Source (Luxembourg).
-The total real estate assets owned by the funds and the underlying companies, together with the managed assets – at 30th june 2016 – amounts to over € 5 billion.
+The total real estate assets owned by the funds and the underlying companies, together with the managed and administrated assets– at 31st december 2017 – amounts to over € 5 billion.

 The Groups works in the sectors of finance, of investment management, of real estate, of construction, of restoration works and of infrastructures.
 It also controls a company focused in communication and in publishing .